ChordPro/chordpro/docs/content/ChordPro-Configuration-Generic.md

 As can be seen, the `"fingers"` part is optional.

+It is possible to define a new chord based upon an existing definition, e.g.

+    { "name" : "Bmin"      , "copy" : "Bm" },
+    { "name" : "F#"        , "copy" : "F", "base" : 2 },

 ## Printing chord diagrams

 By default, ChordPro will include diagrams for all known chords that have been used in a song.